Last date modified: 2026-May-01

 The following terms are found throughout Personal Information detectors documentation:

-• Detector (PI)— A combination of AI models, regular expressions (RegExes) and keywords that detect a string of text and classify it as a form of Personal Information.
+• Detector (PI)— A combination of AI models, regular expressions (RegEx), and keywords that identifies strings of text and classifies them as a type of Personal Information.

 Permissions